 “Stay” means don’t move a muscle until I say “okay”.
 “Wait” is less formal and means, stay in that vicinity for a short time.
 Example: “Wait while I get my things out of the car before you jump down”.

 Do not use any communication except your one verbal and hand command.
 Talking while training only confuses your dog.
 “Stay” and “good stay” are all you should say.

 Your tone and your body language will make a big difference in your success.
 Be firm and be consistent.
 Do NOT ever yell at your dog.
 If you find yourself getting frustrated, stop the session and try again later.

-Don’t want to miss it?
+Don’t want to miss the next one?
 Subscribe to our blog.
 I send one email a week.
 No flooding your inbox!
 I hate that, don’t you?